 Luckily, there are plenty of sharp linen suits out there so you can keep your cool when the pressure to look good is on.
 Tailored yet relaxed, they are lightweight and breathable so you’ll feel comfortable all day.

-A true mainstay in the world of men’s fashion, linen is a classic choice and a staple of any smart spring/summer collection.
+A true mainstay in the world of men’s fashion, linen is a classic choice and a staple of any smart summer lineup.
 Thanks to its open weave, it helps to keep your body temperature down by allowing heat to escape and fresh air to flow in.
 Linen is generally much cooler to wear than other materials like wool, cotton and silk, and most linen suits are half-lined so they’re ultra-light to wear.

 Linen’s made from flax, which is known for its incredibly strong fibres, and the structure of linen fabric has a stiff nature that lends itself to tailoring.
 Its durability means you can wear your linen items time and time again, and the natural fibres will still feel soft.

 Linen dries exceptionally fast, especially in warm weather.
 That means it’s unlikely to leave you with any damp patches for long.
 Its moisture-wicking properties will also help to keep you free from sweat, and if you do find yourself getting too hot, it won’t cling to you like other materials often do.

 Suits and shirts made from linen do tend to wrinkle slightly during the day, but the upshot is that it creates a more laidback Italian take on tailoring, which isn’t something to shy away from.
 If you do prefer a sharper look, you could choose blended fabrics that offer breathability but with a bit more crease-resistance.